-Liquidated damages are damages whose amount is decided between the parties during the formation of the contract.
-Those liquidated damages will encourage the parties to comply with terms and conditions in the contract, especially shipping terms and dates and quality requirements.
+Liquidated damages are damages whose amount is negotiated between the parties during the formation of the contract.
+Such liquidated damages encourage the parties to comply with terms and conditions in the contract, especially in relation to shipments, deadlines, and quality requirements.